An Optimal Follicular Phase

 - CoQ10 helps the energy (mitochondria) of your follicles.
 600 mg/day

 - Fish oil (omega 3) increases blood flow to the pelvis and reduces excess inflammation in uterus and ovaries.
-2000 mg/day
+2000 mg/day at a minimum.

 - Test DHEA and melatonin and supplement if needed, under guidance.
 Both improve egg quality.

-- Test zinc and selenium and supplement to get them in mid-upper lab range.
+- Test zinc and selenium and supplement to get them in the mid-upper lab range.
 Take a high-quality multi for these.